MostafaIibrahim/Java_AndroidAutomotive-Track/Java_Notes/OOP_Session/ReadMe.md

      // Not allowed
 }
 ```
-2. if I sent to child in main Child(5,10,20); , Parent only have
+2. if I sent to child in main Child(5,10,20); , Child only have n1.
 ```java
 public int sum(int n1 , int n2 , int n3){
     return this.n1 + super.n2 + super.n3;